- Chronotypes are natural preferences of the body for wakefulness and sleep.

 - An individual’s chronotype is influenced by genetics and driven by their circadian rhythm.

 - Chronotypes affect sleep as well as performance and activity throughout the day.

 - Adapting to one’s natural chronotype can improve your sleep quality, energy, and mood.

 Chronotype is the natural inclination of your body to sleep at a certain time, or what most people understand as being an early bird versus a night owl.
 In addition to regulating sleep and wake times, chronotype has an influence on appetite, exercise, and core body temperature.
 It is responsible for the fact that you feel more alert at certain periods of the day and sleepier at others.

 It’s important to remember that chronotype likely interacts with many other factors to produce these trends.
 For example, a propensity for substance abuse in evening types may arise as a side-effect of depression and anxiety, which were in turn provoked by sleep deprivation due to social jetlag.
-Therefore, while some personality traits may depend on genetics, they are more likely the result of irregular sleep schedules caused by forced adaptation to earlier wake times.
+Therefore, while some personality traits may depend on genetics, they are more likely the result of irregular sleep schedules and a mismatch between chronotype and work schedule.

 For those who must adhere to a routine that does not match their chronotype, melatonin supplements, light therapy, or careful attention to sleep hygiene habits may help shift circadian rhythm to reduce insomnia and the effects of social jetlag.
 However, most people find they are unable to permanently change their chronotype.